 Try to create nonoverlapping regions based on a single column with no REMAINDER fragment for the best fragment-elimination characteristics.
 The database server eliminates fragments from query plans whenever the query optimizer can determine that the values selected by the WHERE clause do not reside on those fragments, based on the expression-based fragmentation rule by which you assign rows to fragments.
-For more information, refer to "Using Distribution Schemes to Eliminate Fragments" on page 9-21.
+For more information, see "Distribution Schemes that Eliminate Fragments" on page 9-13.